 Lorena was honored by the Delaware Valley Most Influential Latinos Foundation as one of the 2012 Delaware Valley’s Most Influential Latinos.

 Co-Author, “The Impact of Recent Social Media Developments on Employers,” The Legal Intelligencer’s online Social Media supplement, May 7, 2013.

 Prior to joining Kleinbard, Lorena was an associate at Ballard Spahr LLP in Philadelphia.
 She also served as a law clerk to the Honorable Petrese B. Tucker in the U.S. District Court for the Eastern District of Pennsylvania.

 Before attending law school, Lorena was a political appointee at the U.S. Department of Health and Human Services (HHS), where she served as a congressional liaison in the Office of the Assistant Secretary for Legislation.
 Before joining HHS, she served in the Environment Division of the White House Office of Science & Technology Policy.

 Lorena is a past president of the Hispanic Bar Association of Pennsylvania (HBA) and the HBA Legal Education Fund (HBA LEF), a 501(c)(3) organization that funds scholarships for Latino law school students in the Delaware Valley.
 She currently serves as a member of the HBA’s Advisory Board.

-Member, Board of Directors of the Pan American Association of Philadelphia
+Member, Board of Directors of the Defender Association of Philadelphia

 Member, Advisory Board of Teach for America Greater Philadelphia